hendrikcech/tent-request/README.md

 # tent-request
 A node.js module to perform requests against a [Tent](https://tent.io) server, which supports the current version 0.3.
-Thanks to [browserify](https://github.com/substack/node-browserify) this module can be also used in the browser!
+Thanks to [browserify](https://github.com/substack/node-browserify) this module can also be used in the browser!

-There's still a lot to do, to fully support 0.3.
-I would be awesome if you could help!
+To fully support 0.3 there's still a lot to do.
+It would be awesome to see you helping!
 Take a look in the issues section of this repository and see what you can do.
+Please open an issue if you find an unsupported feature or a bug.

-Please don't hesitate to open a issue or contact me via email, Tent (hendrik.tent.is) or IRC, if you have questions or ideas.
+Please generally don't hesitate to open a issue or contact me via email, Tent (hendrik.tent.is) or IRC, if you have questions or ideas.

 ## install
 With npm: